spacetx/slicedimage/README.rst

 Format
 ------

 Each image set should have a json document that serves as the table of contents (TOC).
-The TOC can either enumerate a list of other TOCs (`TOC partition`_) or describe a list of tiles (`Image shard TOC`_).
+The TOC can either enumerate a list of other TOCs (`TOC partition`_) or describe a list of tiles (`Image partition TOC`_).
 The entire image set consists of all the tiles in all of the TOCs referenced by the top-level TOC, directly or indirectly.

 .. _`TOC partition`: